-How I Sharpen Knives
+How I Sharpen Knives In Black Mountain

-Knife Sharpening Service Near You
+Knife Sharpening Near You

-Why Choose Professional Knife Sharpening?
+Why Choose A Professional Knife Sharpening Service?

 Thin edges slice.
 Thick edges bludgeon!

-I've written about how your choice of cutting boards can destroy your keen edge, or improve their longevity.
-We've discussed various devices to assure the angle of the bevel is the same on both sides of the blade, different types and grit progressions of stones(sharpening grit progression), strops and the polishing compounds applied to them, and honing steels.
+I've written about how your choice of cutting boards (HERE) can destroy your keen edge or improve their longevity.
+I've discussed various devices to ensure the angle of the bevel is the same on both sides of the blade, different types and grit progressions of stones(sharpening grit progression), strops, and the polishing compounds applied to them and honing steels.

-The illustration left helps explain how thickness behind the edge gets greater with repeated sharpenings.
-When that happens, even though the knife could be "hair shaving" sharp, it still requires extra effort to push through what you're cutting.
-So I take a measurement of this dimension.
+The illustration left helps explain how the thickness behind the edge gets THICKER with repeated sharpenings.
+When that happens, even though the knife could be "hair shaving" sharp, it still requires extra effort to push through what you're cutting, much like the axe above.
+So I measure this dimension.
 This will determine what happens next.

 Preparation of the Blade-

 Usually, step one after the needs assessment is a visit to the belt sander to set a bevel angle and edge thickness appropriate for the knife.
 This angle is usually 10-12 degrees per side for kitchen knives and higher for hard-use blades.
 (Contrary to what some "sharpeners" will tell you, a properly utilized variable speed belt sander will NOT ruin your knife.
 Uneducated people ruin knives!)